ubinfie/ubinfie.github.io/_posts/2024-10-15-anaconda-defaults.md

 - `mamba` is a drop in replacement to `conda`.
 - Far more detailed information on all the different channels/distributions [can be found here.](https://bioconda.github.io/faqs.html#what-s-the-difference-between-anaconda-conda-miniconda-mamba-mambaforge-micromamba)

-All the hoohah surrounds the [curated Ananconda channels](https://docs.anaconda.com/working-with-conda/reference/default-repositories/), the primary one being the `defaults` channel. **When installing `conda/miniconda` software, the `defaults` channel is added to your global channels list.** You could inadvertantly be using Anaconda services without intending to.
+All the hoohah surrounds the [curated Ananconda channels](https://docs.anaconda.com/working-with-conda/reference/default-repositories/), the primary one being the `defaults` channel. **When installing `conda/miniconda` software, the `defaults` channel is added to your global channels list.** You could inadvertently be using Anaconda services without intending to.

 ## How to's

 Below is guidance on how to best deal with `defaults` channel.

-### Fresh Install - Best practices
+### Safest: Fresh Install of Miniforge distribution

-1. Install `miniforge` conda-forge specific distribution  - [instructions here](https://github.com/conda-forge/miniforge), this will also install mamba.
+1. Install the conda-forge distribution `miniforge`   - [instructions here](https://github.com/conda-forge/miniforge), this will also install mamba.
-2. Add the channels `bioconda` and `nodefaults` [in that order] as global defaults
+2. Add the channels `bioconda` and `nodefaults` [in that order] as global defaults:
 ```
 conda config --add channels bioconda nodefaults
 ```

 That's it!

-### Current install - Remove `defaults`:
+### Best: Current `Miniforge` install:

+**Note `miniconda` users:** The below solution is only for `miniforge` installs.
+See below for more details.

 1. To check if your installation comes has `defaults` channel in your global configuration (regardless if that's `anaconda`, `miniconda`, `miniforge`, etc.):